Tungsten Germanide Superconducting Nanowire Single-Photon Detectors with Saturated Internal Detection Efficiency at Wavelengths up to 29 {\mu}m: Introduction

 The materials development of SNSPDs for the mid-IR has been focused on tungsten silicide (WSi).
 The WSi films are engineered for high resistivity and low critical temperature through co-sputtering silicon (Si) and tungsten (W) \cite{Verma.2021} at a high silicon fraction in order to lower the characteristic energy \textit{E}\textsubscript{0} (Eq.~(\ref{characteristic_energy_eqn})) of the material which scales with the single photon detection energy threshold of SNSPDs.
 This is dependent on the electron density of states \textit{N(0)} (Eq.~(\ref{density_of_states_eqn})), Boltzman's constant \textit{k}\textsubscript{b}, the critical temperature \textit{T}\textsubscript{c}, and the characteristic volume \textit{V}\textsubscript{0} \cite{Vodolazov.2017}.

 The density of states depends on the normal state resistivity $\rho$, the electron charge $e$, and the diffusivity $D$ of the material \cite{Vodolazov.2017}.

-Making high resistivity WSi films through increasing the Si content has been very successful at extending the cut-off wavelength of SNSPDs \cite{Verma.2021, taylor_low-noise_2023,colangelo2022large}.
+Making high-resistivity WSi films through increasing the Si content has been very successful at extending the cut-off wavelength of SNSPDs \cite{Verma.2021, taylor_low-noise_2023,colangelo2022large}.
 Furthermore, reducing the nanowire width and thickness decreases the volume and reduces the critical temperature of the film further decreasing the characteristic energy and increasing the cut-off wavelength.
-However, calibrated efficiency measurements at \qty{10}{\micro\meter} on Si-rich WSi devices fabricated upon dielectric optical stacks with simulated system detection efficiencies in excess of \qty{60}{\percent} have shown measured system detection efficiencies of less than \qty{1}{\percent}.
-De-convolution of the possible causes of this is challenging.
-This unexpectedly poor performance could be due to the high silicon content of the WSi; silicon may strongly absorb mid-infrared photons leading to phonon excitation \cite{Wollack.2020}.
+However, one potential disadvantage of the use of WSi in the mid-infrared is the presence of strong phonon absorption in both the silicon capping layer used to protect the WSi superconducting film as well as in the WSi film itself \cite{Wollack.2020}.
 The energy associated with these phonons may then leave the film through the substrate before interacting with the electron system, thus preventing the breaking of Cooper-pairs which would lead to a detection event.
-Additionally, the \qty{2}{\nano\meter} protective amorphous silicon capping layer on top of these SNSPDs could be contributing to photon absorption outside of the detector region.
 These photons could therefore not contribute to detection events resulting in a significantly diminished system detection efficiency.